DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

  - Retro - One meeting towards the end of the sprint to discuss how the last sprint went and to bring up things that are working well or not working effectively

+Week one of the two-week sprint contains sprint planning, one synch up and four stand ups.
+Week two contains a synch up, a sprint review that can include a retro, and four stand ups.

 ### Two week sprints
 ![Two week sprints](./twoweeksprints.png)